cultural-impact-of-warfare

 The Role of Intelligence and Reconnaissance

 Successful surprise attacks depended heavily on good intelligence.
-Commanders needed to know the enemy's location, strength, dispositions, and routines.
+Commanders needed to know the enemy’s location, strength, dispositions, and routines.
 Scouts would be sent ahead to map the terrain, find routes that minimized detection, and identify vulnerable points in the enemy camp, such as unguarded gates or sleeping quarters.
 The Romans used elite reconnaissance units known as speculatores and exploratores to gather such information.
 Greek armies employed light infantry (psiloi or peltasts) for scouting.
-Without reliable intelligence, a night attack risked stumbling into the enemy or becoming lost in the dark.
+Without reliable intelligence, a night attack risked stumbling into the enemy or becoming lost in the dark—both of which could be catastrophic.

 Additionally, commanders had to ensure that their own movements remained secret.
 This meant controlling local civilians, patrolling against enemy scouts, and even spreading disinformation.
 For example, before the battle of Zama (202 BC), Scipio Africanus spread rumors that he was delaying his attack to lull Hannibal into a false sense of security.
 The ability to deceive the enemy’s intelligence network was as vital as the physical execution of the surprise.